ablaom/MLJTuning.jl/README.md

 The most rudimentary tuning strategy just evaluates every model in a specified list, such lists constituting the only kind of supported range.
 (In this special case `range` is an arbitrary iterator of models, which are `Probabilistic` or `Deterministic`, according to the type of the prototype `model`, which is otherwise ignored.)
-The fallback implementations for `result`, `best` and `report_history` suffice.
-Here's the complete
+The fallback implementations for `setup`, `result`, `best` and `report_history` suffice.
+In particular, there is not distinction between `range` and `state` in this case.

-implementation:
+Here's the complete implementation:

 ```julia